airtoall/papr-firmware/Product/README.md

 When the PCB is powered up, it is in a low power mode that requires the MCU to be at a low speed.
 This is why the fuse bytes are configured to set the MCU's clock speed to 1 MHz.
 The firmware will set the board to full power mode and bump up the clock speed after it initializes.

 The file `board.txt` is used by the compiler to define certain settings.
 For this project there is only one setting - the processor speed.
 By default, the compiler assumes a speed of 16 MHz, however we use a speed of 8 MHz.
 (FYI, there are several reasons for using a lower speed: 8 MHz doesn't require a crystal so we save a little bit of cost and we free up 2 pins on the MCU, the lower speed consumes less power, and our work is quite simple so we don't need a higher speed.)

+Unit testing: at present there is no automated testing of this code.
+However, the code is broken down into C++ classes in a way that would make it somewhat easy to add unit testing.
+The repo [markshepherd/papr-firmware](https://github.com/markshepherd/papr-firmware) has a branch "unittest" that contains some very-out-of-date experimental code for this.

+Debugger: I have not succeeded in using a debugger on the PAPR.
+If you figure out how to do it, please update this Readme with instructions.

 ### Development practices